-Standards, amendments and interpretations issued but not yet effective and not early adopted

-Amendments to IAS 1 Presentation of financial statements - on classification of liabilities - These narrow-scope amendments to IAS 1, 'Presentation of financial statements', clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
+Standards, amendments and interpretations issued but not yet effective and not early adopted of liabilities - These narrow-scope amendments to IAS 1, 'Presentation of financial statements', clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
 Classification is unaffected by the expectations of the entity or events after the reporting date (for example, the receipt of a waiver or a breach of covenant).
 The amendment also clarifies what IAS 1 means when it refers to the 'settlement' of a liability.